davidepelliciari/joanne/README.md

 ```
 parameter.
 The implemented options are:
 - from_file: read ToAs from external file.
 See above.
-- uniform: the scans in which a given FRB will be injected is drawn randomly from the ensamble of scans of the given ```python fld_inj``` field.
+- uniform: the scans in which a given FRB will be injected is drawn randomly from the ensamble of scans of the given ``` fld_inj``` field.
 - heavenly: as "uniform", but the first and the last scan will contain an FRB.

 ```python